Hydrocodone-Acetaminophen: How to Use It Safely for Pain Relief?

 - Adrenal problems with symptoms including nausea, vomiting, loss of appetite, fatigue, weakness, and lightheadedness.

-If you or a loved one develop any of these symptoms, call 911 immediately or go to the nearest ER.
-If you have had an allergic reaction to this combination of medicines before, tell your doctor about it because taking it again could prove fatal.
+If one develops any of these symptoms, call 911 immediately or go to the nearest ER.
+If one have had an allergic reaction to this combination of medicines before, tell doctor about it because taking it again could prove fatal.

 Who Should Avoid Hydrocodone/APAP?